norly/elmcan/readme.rst

 into full-fledged (as far as possible) CAN interfaces.

-Since the ELM327 was never meant to be a stand-alone CAN controller, the driver has to switch between its modes asa quickly as possible in order to approximate full-duplex operation.
+Since the ELM327 was never meant to be a stand-alone CAN controller, the driver has to switch between its modes as quickly as possible in order to approximate full-duplex operation.

 As such, elmcan is a best-effort driver.
 However, this is more than